node-real/bsc-erigon/README.md

 **BSC-Erigon Client: End of Life Notice**

-Dear Community,
+Dear BSC Community,

-As the BSC continues to evolve with increasingly demanding performance requirements, we are announcing that the **BSC-Erigon client will discontinue development and maintenance at the end of 2025**.
+As the Binance Smart Chain continues to evolve with increasingly demanding performance requirements, we are announcing that the **BSC-Erigon client will discontinue development and maintenance at the end of 2025**.

 ## Why this change?